The smell reached Ji-yoo before the food did.

 Hua looked at Alessia's plate.
 Alessia had eaten about half.
 The fork was resting on the edge, but she had stopped.

 "Can I get you anything else?"
-Hua asked.
+Hua offered, chin raised like a blade

 Her voice was careful.
 Polite.
 The voice of someone trying very hard to maintain professional distance in a situation that was deeply personal.